timmcginley/41934/Assignments/A1/README.md

 ### 1) Make a group
 * 2 people - exceptionally could be 3
 ### 2) Choose a [focus area].
-* Find a focus area that you are interested in - it could be two that overlap if you cannot decide on one.
+* Find a focus area that you are interested in - it could be two that overlap if you cannot decide on one, the point of the focus area is to help your group have a common aim and also to make it easier to manage the tools you create.
 ### 2.a) Select a claim to check.

 * Inside your focus area, find a use case or a "problem" you'd want to solve.
 If your focus area was "indoor climate", an example of a use case could be "calculate Daylight Autonomy for every space".